 • ID3v2.4 - output MP3 files will contain metadata in ID3v2.4 format only.

-The Tags Format has no effect when option 'Strip tags from converted files' is enabled in Preferences / Tags.
+The Tags Format has no effect when the option 'Strip tags from converted files' is enabled in Preferences / Tags.